Gao-Chuan/eveHelper/README.md

 1. edit the ship name and the number:

-  For example, if you want to build 5 Ishtar:
+  For example, if you want to build 5 Ishtar, edit the helper.py like this:
   ```
   if __name__ == "__main__":
     shipname = "Ishtar"